pac4j/pac4j/documentation/blog/understanding-the-callback-endpoint.md

 - `http://app/callback/SAML2Client` for the callback URL of the `SAML2Client`
 - `http://app/callback?client_name=FacebookClient` for the callback URL of the `FacebookClient`.

 You can even use the `NoParameterCallbackUrlResolver` to block the addition of the `client_name` parameter.
-In that case, you need define a default client at the callback endpoint which is done *this time* at the callback level: `callbackController.setClient("SAML2Client");`
+In that case, you need to define a default client at the callback endpoint which is done *this time* at the callback level: `callbackController.setClient("SAML2Client");`

 Which may be not useful as **pac4j** v3 tries to be smarter than in its previous versions and will choose the appropriate client if only one client is defined for the callback endpoint (with v2, it fails).